 Fruits of the Season

 The foods best for this Sabbat are those that are in season.
-Depending upon geographical location, this will be different.
+This, of course, differs depending on geographical location.

 For decorating the home and yard think "sun"!
-Gold and yellow to represent the sun and greens to represent the fertile earth are ideal colors for tapestries, table clothes, and crafts.
+Bright gold, yellow, and orange to represent the sun and greens to represent the fertile earth are ideal colors for tapestries, table clothes, and crafts.

 If you have a yard, consider planting sunflowers and other summer flowers or bring some into your home.